At the End of Time:

 We will quite willingly listen to what she has to say about what she thought she was doing, but her opinions now no longer weigh with us any more heavily than out own.
 Nor should they.
-Particularly not when what she tells us contradicts what she has already told us — in writing, in the books — and changes every time she speaks of it.
+Particularly not when what she tells us contradicts what she has already told us — in writing, inside the books — and, moreover, changes every time she speaks of it.
 We are The Reader.
 The interpretation of the text is our function.
-Neither our function nor our purpose did ended with the handing of money over to a cashier in a bookstore.
+Neither our function nor our purpose ended with the handing of money over to a cashier in a bookstore.
 That is where it began.

 And we are now at liberty to pick and choose just what we will or will not concentrate upon, from the now allegedly complete range of the material that is now available.
 Just as with the fans of that now defunct television series.

 If we are fic writers, we can dismiss a weak 6th season from our own fanfic’s story arc, or choose what we consider promising from it, and dismiss the rest.
 In Potter fandom, “the rest” certainly includes any off-canon supplemental information contained in either Rowling's statements about the books from interviews, any released notes, official website easter eggs, the Black family tapestry sketch, or the films.
 Or, for that matter, Pottermore.

 And while we are at it: let us disabuse ourselves of the fallacy which attempts to convince us that there are multiple “fandoms” out there.
 It is all just Fandom.
 It wears many different costumes, plays in a number of different sandboxes and writes its scripts to different standards on a case-by-case basis depending on just where you happen to be standing and the direction that you are looking.
 But really, it is all the same thing.
 A very large thing, and no one can be everywhere at once in it.
 Fans explore Fandom at their whim.
 Sometimes they find one area and stay there for their entire period of involvement with it, or more usually they shift back and forth among a selected range of its general “play areas”.